 procedures, are given poor information and advice about vibration effects by their paid "consultants" or some combination thereof.
 When damage is reported in connection with their work,

-can't cause damage", as well as putting forth other misconceptions.
-They are usually completely unaware of both the lack of any supporting evidence for that assertion and the massive evidence to the contrary in the scientific literature of vibration damage.
+can't cause damage", as well as operating under and putting forth other misconceptions.
+They are probably completely unaware of both the lack of any supporting evidence for their assertions and the massive evidence to the contrary in the scientific literature of vibration damage.
 Such a biased and scientifically unjustified attitude means that the contractor's employees likely will do more damage

 in future projects.